DreamLineLove/DreamLineLove/README.md

 </p>

 - I have experience writing full-stack applications in modern Javascript frameworks and tools.
-- Though I'm not writing Javascript anymore, I have nevertheless stated the tools I've used and the kind of projects I've built using them.
+- That's why I feel comforatble writing Javascript and/or frontend in my projects.
 - I wrote full-stack apps such as:
 	- a dating app,
 	- webrtc audio chat app,